davidjspooner/repoxy/requirements/ui/components/22_ui_component_live_update_subscription.md

       - Pops affected panel(s).
       - Navigates to a valid ancestor level.

+- On connection loss:
+  - Immediately instructs the Concertina Shell to display a **Connection Status modal** that blocks interaction (there is no offline mode).
+  - Drives an **exponential backoff retry loop** that grows until it reaches a maximum interval of **2 minutes**, then continues retrying every 2 minutes until success or the tab is closed.
+  - Updates the modal every second with the remaining time until the next attempt.
+  - Supports a user-triggered **Retry Now** action exposed in the modal; pressing it triggers an immediate retry and restarts the backoff ladder.
+  - Once reconnection succeeds, hides the modal and resumes normal notifications (including refreshing any stale panels).

 - The **exact protocol** (e.g. WebSocket message format, version numbers) is defined by the backend, but the UI assumes:
   - It can register for and receive scoped change notifications.
   - It can distinguish between “content changed” and “object deleted”.
+  - It can detect connection loss/recovery events in order to drive the modal countdown state.